Trump travels to Asia to meet with China's Xi Jinping as the U.S. government shutdown in the U.S. drags on

 "I want our farmers to be taken care of, and he wants things also.
 We're going to be talking about fentanyl," Mr. Trump said Saturday.
 "I think we have a really good chance of making a very comprehensive deal."

-Mr. Trump met with the emir and prime minister of Qatar Saturday aboard Air Force One during a refueling stop in that country.
+During a refueling stop in Qatar, Mr. Trump met with the country's emir and prime minister Saturday aboard Air Force One.
 The Emir of Qatar, Tamim bin Hamad Al Thani, said that as soon as he heard the president was coming to Qatar, he wanted to have a conversation.

 Mr. Trump thanked the emir and Prime Minister Sheikh Mohammed bin Abdulrahman Al Thani for bringing "peace to the Middle East," after they served as intermediaries during the Israel-Hamas peace deal, calling them a "great ally."